This Chickpea Salad combined with bulgur wheat as well as the remaining ingredients is a very healthy meal on its own, even if it is called a salad.

 I knew the recipe would work just as well with pasta, rice or quinoa as I have used it in the past but never used bulgur with chickpeas and never combined bulgur with pesto.
 However, if you choose to substitute with any one of these, each one would require a different way of cooking.

 Another dilemma I had was what kind of pesto to use.
 I had two kinds in the deep freezer: mint pesto and coriander (cilantro) pesto with kafkalithres and myronia.
 Although I knew that mint would work very well with feta, I decided to go with the coriander pesto.
-I know that there are a lot of people who hate coriander, especially here in Greece, but as I grew up eating coriander in salads in Cyprus and I love it.
+I know that there are a lot of people who hate coriander, especially here in Greece, but as I grew up eating coriander in salads in Cyprus, I love it.
 I also love the other herbs I used in the pesto such as kafkalithres, myronia and parsley.
 In this pesto I had added almonds but, as a rule, I never add cheese when I deep freeze it.
-See a similar pesto recipe where I explain what kafkalithres and myronia are.

 If the pesto is frozen, you do not have to thaw it, provided the rest of the meal is still hot and it will melt in no time.
 If you do not have this particular pesto, try it with something different such as parsley pesto for example, to make a tabbouleh chickpea salad 🙂